-Unsurprisingly, this takes a toll on girls’ and womens’ financial confidence.
+Unsurprisingly, this takes a toll on the financial confidence of girls and women.
 It’s hard to feel like a girl boss when society is telling you that you’re less than.

 It’s time to break that mold.
 Women deserve to feel comfortable and confident when dealing with money.

 Interested in learning what it takes for women and young girls to become financially confident?
 Read on for actionable steps to put into practice right now.

 Step No. 1: Become financially literate

 Knowing more about finances is one of the most important ways for girls and women to feel more financially confident.
 We’re not talking about high-level investments.
 Understanding the basics of financial literacy, like how to budget or pay off debt, is the first foundational stepping stone to conquer.

 A few of the basic financial literacy principles that everyone should know include:

 1. Budgeting: This is the ability to create a budget based on income and expenses, take stock of needs and wants, adjust spending habits, and then stick to it.

 2. Saving: Know the importance of contributing to a savings account, particularly an emergency fund to protect against unforeseen financial disasters.
 This should also include contributing to, or aspiring to contribute to, a retirement fund for future planning.

 3. Credit: Know how to effectively manage credit — like credit cards and loans — including knowing the factors that help increase a credit score, which ultimately allows for better and cheaper financing options.